Reactable: Presentations

-Icelandic songstress Björk is perhaps the first musician outside of the select presentations and demonstrations to use a Reactable in live performance.
+Icelandic singer Björk is perhaps the first musician outside of the select presentations and demonstrations to use a Reactable in live performance.
 Björk's 2007 world tour supporting her 2007 release Volta used the instrument in several songs including "Declare Independence"; Björk's live inaugural use of the instrument took place at the Coachella Valley Music and Arts Festival on April 27, 2007.

 Recently splitting into two models, the Reactable Experience is on display in many exhibitions.
-Some of these include: INTECH, Discovery World, Museum of Science and Industry, Sub Mix Pro, ZKM, and Game Science Center Berlin.
+Some of these include: INTECH, Discovery World (museum), Museum of Science and Industry, Sub Mix Pro, ZKM, and Game Science Center Berlin.

 During the 2010 Winter Olympics in Vancouver, the Reactable was featured at the CODE festival.
 Throughout February, this event featured interactive media paired with sports and music.